• Skip to primary navigation

 Tesla Logo

-Part of getting the best deal while shopping for a Tesla is finding the lowest Tesla auto loan rates you can.
-It’s not difficult to shop for the best rates since Tesla doesn’t sell cars as other automakers do.
+Part of getting the best deal while shopping for a Tesla is finding the lowest Tesla auto loan rates.
+It’s not difficult to shop for the best rates since Tesla doesn’t sell cars like other automakers.

 How Tesla Sells Cars

-Dealerships that sell other cars like Chevrolet, Ford, Toyota, and Hyundai make a commission on each car sold.
-This commission gives them the incentive to raise the price over what they have to pay for the cars to make a bigger profit.
+Dealerships that sell other cars, like Chevrolet, Ford, Toyota, and Hyundai, make a commission on each car sold.
+This commission incentivizes them to raise the price over what they must pay for the cars to make a bigger profit.

-You can still go to a Tesla showroom to see and test-drive the cars, but there’s no conflict of interest inherent in franchises.
-Tesla sells direct and eliminates this dealership markup.
-The savings get passed on to you, the car buyer.
+You can still visit a Tesla showroom to see and test-drive the cars, but there’s no conflict of interest inherent in franchises.
+Tesla sells directly and eliminates this dealership markup.
+The savings are passed on to you, the car buyer.

 Tesla One-Stop Shopping